 Ski-Doo Summit X 850

-The Summit X 850 by Ski-Doo offers a great competent combination by featuring the 4th generation platform along with 850CCE-TEC 2-stroke engine, which delivers extraordinary performance and exquisite driving experience.
+The Summit X 850 by Ski-Doo backcountry snowmobile offers a great competent combination by featuring the 4th generation platform along with 850CCE-TEC 2-stroke engine, which delivers extraordinary performance and exquisite driving experience.
 It comes with a track length of 154, 165, and now available in 175 inches as well.
 Summit X 850 features the SHOT System which stores energy, giving the rider to quickly start-up the engine after a complete stop unaccompanied by the usual weight constraint which was seen with the ordinary start-up systems saving almost 20 lbs. in this process, while also gaining from an alternate start-up system.
 One of the most salient features of this snowmobile is its ergonomic design which is geared according to the rider’s requirements.
-This Ski-Doo Summit X 850 is perfect for backcountry skiing and its driving experience is very intuitive with the rider feeling a sense of complicity by the machine.
+This Ski-Doo Summit X 850 is a perfect snowmobile for backcountry skiing and its driving experience is very intuitive with the rider feeling a sense of complicity by the machine.

 Arctic Cat Alpha One

-Arctic Cat Alpha One is one of the most well balanced and easiest to ride snowmobile for backcountry skiing.
+The Arctic Cat Alpha One is one of the most well balanced and easiest to ride snowmobiles for backcountry skiing.
 It comes with single-beam rear suspension which is stable and easy to handle and works perfectly with front suspension making it one of the most responsive rider-to-chassis sleds.
 It has reduced vehicle weight, track inertia and track rotating mass which are all dialed into the Ascender chassis.
 Also, it requires less energy to turn into an aggressive rider and that too in a controlled manner.
 The Alpha One’s skid frame follows the principle that a deep snow skid does not require two rails.
-As a replacement, there is a single, rigid rail that runs down the center of the track which allows more turning flexibility from the track, better sidehilling, quicker pivots, and reduced weight, still providing all the best what a mountain snowmobile does in powder.
+As a replacement, there is a single, rigid rail that runs down the center of the track which allows more turning flexibility from the track, better sidehilling, quicker pivots, and reduced weight, still providing all the best what a mountain backcountry snowmobile does in powder.

 Polaris Pro-RMK 800